 Sadly, it isn’t our actual wealth that usually dictates our level of satisfaction.
 It’s our relative wealth compared to what we see around us.[v]
 We should be getting happier and happier with our bigger and bigger houses.

-The two countries with the biggest average home size (Australia and the U.S.) are not among Gallup’s top ten happiest in their World Happiness Report.
-Canada, with the third-largest average home size, barely makes it, as ninth out of ten.
+With the third-largest average home size, Canada barely makes it ninth out of ten.
 Finland, which ranks happiest, averages about 300 square feet per person for a family of four.
 (Remember, that’s less than a third of the American average!)

 An Equal and Opposite Reaction